katyukha/odoo-rpc-client/docs/source/intro.rst

 This project is just **RPC client** for Odoo.
 This project provides interface similar to
-Odoo internal code to perform operations on **OpenERP** / **Odoo** objects hiding **XML-RPC** or **JSON-RPC** behind.
+Odoo internal code to perform operations on **Odoo** objects hiding **XML-RPC** or **JSON-RPC** behind.

-***Note***: documentation now is "Work in Progress" state, so here is documentation from *openerp_proxy* project.
-In most cases it is compatible, except extensions, which are not part of this project.
-Thats why there are a lot of links to *openerp_proxy* documentation.

 Features